U.S. Chemical Safety Board: Investigations

-The USCSB has investigated many of the most devastating industrial accidents in the U.S. since its inception.
+The USCSB has investigated many of the most devastating industrial chemical accidents in the U.S. since its inception in 1998.
 It is known for its highly detailed and technically oriented post mortem analyses of individual incidents, as well as its transparent public relations practices.
-The latter include at length reconstructions of an incident, alongside root cause analysis and subsequent recommendations the Board has made; unusually for a governmental agency, they are often attended by a video form safety report, with careful narration and high quality computer graphics.
+The latter include at length reconstructions of an incident, alongside root cause analysis and subsequent recommendations the board has made; unusual for a governmental agency, they are often attended by a video form safety report, with careful narration and high quality computer graphics.
 Their videos are narrated by Sheldon Smith.
-The agency publishes its videos on a public YouTube channel, which as of May 2025 has over 250 thousand subscribers.
+The agency publishes its videos on a public YouTube channel, which as of May 2025 has over 375,000 subscribers.
+The CSB's videos have been lauded for their quality, with experts encouraging their use in teaching process safety fundamentals.

-In the mid to late 2000s, many of the USCSB's videos have centered on explosive dust hazards, and OSHA's response to USCSB's recommendations on the issue.
+In the mid to late 2000s, many of the USCSB's videos centered on explosive dust hazards, and OSHA's response to USCSB's recommendations on the issue.
 Of the 8 investigations (as of December 2021) concerning explosions and fires caused by combustible dust conducted by the USCSB, 5 of them had their final report released from 2004 to 2009.